dracoventions/TWCManager/docs/README.md

 ### Install Required Packages (Debian/Ubuntu/Raspbian)

 The following packages are required to fetch and install the TWCManager project.
+These are the minimal required packages to start the installation process, during which any other required dependencies will be fetched automatically.

 ```
 sudo apt-get update